verbb/formie/docs/guides/fields/surveys-polls-and-quizzes-end-to-end.md

 - [Survey field](/fields/survey)
 - [Quiz field](/fields/quiz)

-## Polls — one question, aggregate results
+## Polls — One Question, Aggregate Results

 A poll is a single Survey field where respondents pick one option and you review vote counts on the form **Results** tab.